HomeSite Map

 June 24th, 1966 was the kickoff date of their final brief international tour, which began in West Germany and eventually reached Japan and then The Philippines on July 4th of that year.
 With “Day Tripper” as the fourth in their small eleven song set list, they continued to use this exact group of songs for their last American tour which stretched from August 12th through 29th, 1966.
 Stopping off in Chicago, Detroit, Cleveland, Cincinnati and New York City (a second Shea Stadium appearance) among other cities, they ended their final tour at Candlestick Park in San Francisco with “Day Tripper” prominently displayed.

 Undoubtedly because the song was primarily written by and known as a John Lennon song, Paul McCartney declined to perform “Day Tripper” throughout his later touring years.
 This all changed, though, in 2009 with his “Summer Live ‘09” tour, which ran from July 11th through August 19th of that year.
 The song was the first performed during his first encore.
 His “Good Evening Europe” tour, which ran from December 2nd to 22nd of that year, also included the song in his first encore.
-Then, his “Up And Coming Tour,” which ran from March 28th, 2010 to June 10th, 2011, also included the song near the end of the set list, as did his "On The Run" tour, this spanning from July 15th, 2011 to November 29th, 2012.
+Then, his “Up And Coming Tour,” which ran from March 28th, 2010 to June 10th, 2011, also included the song near the end of the set list, as did his "On The Run" tour, this spanning from July 15th, 2011 to November 29th, 2012 at Rexall Place in Edmondton, Canada.
 After that, his "Out There!" tour, which spanned from May 4th to October 22nd, 2015, featured the song, as well as some of the 2023 leg of his "Got Back" tour, which stretched from October 18th to December 16th of that year.

 In a 2013 interview with Rolling Stone magazine, Paul explains the difficulty in playing the song live.
 “I thought, ‘I just can't do it.’
 It's like patting your head and rubbing your belly at the same time.
 It's not that easy to do.
 You've got to practice up on that.
 I goofed it a million times in rehearsal.
 Then, finally, I just thought, ‘OK, wait a minute, I'll do that…’ And I worked out how I was going to do it.
 So it's great for me, reviewing the past, and just thinking, ‘This is cool.’
 It's still up-to-date.
 The combination of all of that makes it quite a joy to do.”